SPEAK WITH AN EXPERT

 Threat hunting teams will work alongside other cybersecurity and intelligence teams, continually working to reduce the attack surface.

-What's required to start threat hunting?
+How to start proactive threat hunting?

 As we have discussed, before the practical hunt can begin, threat hunting teams will need to form baselines by looking at existing data and logs.
 Here are a few examples of data that can be used to create different baselines: